 Breach by the Tribe.
-In the event of a material breach by the Tribe, the State may invoke the dispute resolution provisions found in Section 20, above.
-In the alternative, the State may notify the Tribe in writing (a) asserting that it believes that the Tribe is in material breach of the Compact, (b) setting forth the facts supporting the allegation of material breach, and (c) stating that the Compact will terminate within thirty (30) days after receipt of such notice if the material breach is not cured.
+In the event of a material breach by the Tribe, and as an alternative to the dispute resolution provision found in Section 20, the State may notify the Tribe in writing that it will terminate the Compact within thirty (30) days after receipt of such notice.
 If, within thirty (30) days after receipt of the notice, the Tribe agrees in writing to correct the breach, and does in fact correct the breach, the State shall not terminate the Compact.
-If the breach is not corrected, or if the conduct has resumed, the State may, at its discretion, terminate the Compact; provided, however, whenever circumstances permit a severance of the activity alleged to have caused the material breach from other gaming activities of the Tribe, then the State shall not terminate the Compact and both parties shall mutually agree to a suspension of the challenged activity until final resolution of the matter is achieved through the dispute resolution process outlined in Section 20 of this Compact.
-This remedy shall not apply under any circumstances in which the NIGC has taken action affecting the Class III gaming operation.
+If the breach is not corrected, or if the conduct has resumed, the State may, at its discretion, terminate the Compact.

 Breach by the State.
-In the event of material breach by the State, the Tribe may invoke the dispute resolution provisions found in Section 20, above.
-In the alternative, the Tribe may notify the State in writing that it will terminate the Compact within thirty (30) days after receipt of such notice.
+In the event of material breach by the State, and as an alternative to the dispute resolution provision found in Section 20, the Tribe may notify the State in writing that it will terminate the Compact within thirty (30) days after receipt of such notice.
 If, within thirty (30) days after receipt of the notice, the State agrees in writing to correct the breach, and does in fact correct the breach, the Tribe shall not terminate the Compact.
 If the breach is not corrected, or if the conduct has resumed, the Tribe may, at its discretion, terminate the Compact.

 Other Available Remedies.
-Nothing in this Section 21 shall be construed to waive, limit or restrict any remedy, including judicial review, that is otherwise available to either party to enforce the provisions of this Compact or limit or restrict the ability of the parties to pursue other available remedies.
-Nothing within this Compact shall be construed to limit the authority of the State or federal government to take immediate action to enforce and prosecute applicable laws of the State and the United States.
+Nothing in this Section shall be construed to waive, limit or restrict any remedy, including judicial review, that is otherwise available to either party to enforce the provisions of this Compact or limit or restrict the ability of the parties to pursue.
+By mutual agreement, alternative methods of dispute resolution as provided by Section 20 can be initiated.
+Nothing within this Compact shall be construed to limit the authority of the State or federal government to take immediate action to enforce and prosecute laws of the State and the United States.